remarkablemark/remarkablemark.github.io/_posts/2016/2016-11-25-webdriverjs-launch-browser.md

 layout: post
 title: "WebDriverJS: Launch a browser"
 date: 2016-11-26 03:21:00 -4000
-excerpt: How to launch a browser with WebDriverJS (Selenium for Node.js).
+excerpt: How to launch a browser or driver with WebDriverJS, Selenium for Node.js.
-categories: webdriverjs node javascript selenium firefox
+categories: selenium webdriverjs nodejs firefox
 ---

 If you want to automate browsers, [Selenium](http://www.seleniumhq.org) is your tool of choice.